pgtipping/apt-affordability-checkerFE/memory-bank/activeContext.md

 - Updated `src/components/views/RentEstimateView.js` to format rent values using `toFixed(2)`.
 - Installed `csv-parse` dependency (needed for conversion script).

-## Next Steps [Updated: 2025-04-14 04:38 EDT]
+## Next Steps [Updated: 2025-04-14 14:27 EDT]

-1. Thoroughly test the application locally, verifying the results page UI changes (headers, disclaimer, global and specific heading font sizes) and confirming the AI Summary generation works correctly with the timeout fixes.
-2. If local testing is successful, stage changes (`git add .`), commit (`git commit -m "style: Apply consistent heading size in AI summary"`), and push changes.
+1. Push committed changes to the remote repository (`git push`).
-3. Deploy to Vercel and confirm the build succeeds and the application functions correctly in production (UI updates and AI summary).
+2. Deploy to Vercel and confirm the build succeeds and the application functions correctly in production (UI updates and AI summary).
-4. If deployment is successful, proceed with implementing the automated monthly update workflow for the ZORI data.
+3. If deployment is successful, proceed with implementing the automated monthly update workflow for the ZORI data.
-5. Consider implementing AI response streaming in a future task for improved UX.
+4. Consider implementing AI response streaming in a future task for improved UX.